 During intercept operations a few of the identified divisions disappeared from the radio picture for varying periods of time, some altogether.
 Their whereabouts in the interim could not be ascertained in most cases.
 In no instance was it possible to obtain reliable information about their movement overseas, which, however, was subsequently presumed to have taken place.
 A coincidence led to the discovery of a troop movement from Carlisle in northern England to Belfast in northern Ireland, which the Luftwaffe was ordered to reconnoiter and attack.
 The Germans made the mistake of neglecting to observe overseas radio communication with adequate means at the same time they were intercepting traffic between points within the United Kingdom.

-CONFIDENTIAL MS # P-038 -43- Nevertheless, the over-all picture of the disposition of the enemy forces continued to be known, especially since many of the cryptographic systems in use were broken after about September 1940.
+Nevertheless, the over-all picture of the disposition of the enemy forces continued to be known, especially since many of the cryptographic systems in use were broken after about September 1940.
 In the beginning of 1941 the radio situation in the British Isles was so well known that five intelligence units were no longer necessary for regular interception, especially after the abandonment of Operation SEELOEWE for which some elements of the intercept companies had been intended.
-After one intercept platoon had been transferred to the German Africa Corps, the 56th Intercept Company was given the same assignment in March 1941.
+After one intercept platoon had been transferred to the German Africa Corps, the 56th Intercept Company was given the same assignment

+-CONFIDENTIAL Security Information- -43in March 1941.
 About the same time, the "Euskirchen station" was returned from Hardelot to its peacetime location in Euskirchen.
-Experiments had indicated that the reception of sky waves from British short-wave transmitters was immeasureably better in Euskirchen than on the coast.
+Experiments had indicated that the reception of sky waves from British short-wave transmitters was immeasurably better in Euskirchen than on the coast.
 In April 1941 the 26th Intercept Company was transferred to eastern Europe.
 The subsequent coverage of the British area was taken over by the fixed stations in Muenster, The Hague, Husum, and Euskirchen.
 A long-range direction-finding organization for long, medium, and short wavelengths was retained under the direction of the commander of intercept units of Army Group D, which had just assumed command in France.
-Summing up, British army radio traffic in 1940-41 can be appraised as follows: The messages could be easily intercepted for three reasons: each net operated on a single frequency, frequencies were changed only at regular intervals, and the British used a call sign system which facilitated the

-MS # P-038 -44identification of the NCS and secondary stations.
+Summing up, British army radio traffic in 1940-41 can be appraised as follows: The messages could be easily intercepted for three reasons: each net operated on a single frequency, frequencies were changed only at regular intervals, and the British used a call sign system which facilitated the identification of the NCS and secondary stations.
 Nor were these defects offset by the excellent radio discipline which the British observed in the beginning.
 When the latter deteriorated, even the most skillful encipherment could no longer guarantee security.
 Secrecy was lost by the mention of towns, areas, and troop designations in the clear.
 The careless way in which radio operations were carried out suggests that the British underestimated German communication intelligence.
 IX.
-Intercept Operations Against Great Britain and the United States 1942 No substantial changes were made in the British radio system untilthe summer of 1942.
+Intercept Operations Against Great Britain and the United States (1942) No substantial changes were made in the British radio system until the summer of 1942.
 The Bergen Fixed Intercept Station in Norway was established and it covered Great Britain, Canada, the United States, and the American bases in Iceland, Greenland, and Central America.
 Altogether, these areas were covered by about 150 receivers.
-British nets could be easily detected because they continued to use call signs taken from the "call sign families," for example, fba, fbae, fbb, etc. Koreover, cleartext messages transmitted both by phone and CW provided many valuable hints about the morale of the troops.
+British nets could be easily detected because they continued to use call signs taken from the "call sign families," for example, fba, fbae, fbb, etc. Moreover, clear-text messages transmitted both by phone and CW provided many valuable hints about the morale of the troops.
 Grid co-ordinates were easily solved, even if the fliers did not make the mistake, as was frequently the case, of radioing place names and grid co-ordinates in the clear, after which the ground station would immediately relay the very same designations in code.
-The Canadians had to a large extent adopted the British procedures (call signs, frequencies, and cryptosystems) but they were distinguished by characteristic details, so that they could be identified even before cryptanalysis was instituted.
-The presence of the other Empire troops in